-Instruction begins September 16, 1957.
+Instruction begins September 12, 1955.
 Application for entrance into classes may be made prior to that date.
-Registration may be accomplished commencing September 3.
+Registration may be accomplished commencing September 1.
+Veterans will be given preference.

 Due to budgetary limitations it is not possible for the school to accept any students on other than a full-time basis for the present school year.